cj1128/handmade-hero/README.md

 - Pass `thread_context` from platform to game and from game to platform
 - Add mouse info to game_input, using `GetCursorPos`, `ScreenToClient`
 - Record mouse buttons using `GetKeyState`
-- Define win32_replay_buffer and store game state memory in memory using `` (Storing in disk actually is very fast in my computer, but I am gonna do it anyway)
+- Define win32_replay_buffer and store game state memory in memory using `CopyMemory` (Storing in disk actually is very fast in my computer, but I am gonna do it anyway)
 - I am not gonna do memory mapping, because I think it's unnecessary

+### Day 26: Introduction to Game Architecture

+Today there isn't any code to write.
+I am just listening to Casey talking about what a good game architecture looks like.

+In Casey's view, game architect is like a **Urban Planner**.
+Their job are organizing things roughly instead of planning things carefully.
+I can't agree more.